 This semester I am teaching two classes at the California College of the Arts in San Francisco and Oakland, Game On!
 Introduction to Digital Game Studies (300 level class) and Eye: Openers.
 Introduction to Visual Studies (200 level class) as part of the Visual Studies program.Here is the syllabus for Game on, which I have been teaching since 2007:

 This course focuses on the history and socio-cultural impact of videogames.
 We will examine the design, production, consumption, and artistic implications of interactive entertainment.
+Specifically, Game On will try to answer some key questions, such as:

 * What is the role of gaming in society?